MohammadD3veloper/RayDeployment/README.md

         ...
 ### run project

-Just run the playbook and answer the prompts then wait till getting completed.
+Just run the playbook and answer the prompts then take a coffee till its getting completed.

 $ ``` ansible-playbook -i inventory playbooks/main.yml ```